Announcing a new extension to the long-standing charity partnership Southport Sharks has with the Gold Coast Hospital Foundation.

 Southport Sharks is excited to reintroduce our Community Benefits Fund, with Macleods Refuge as our newest charity partner.
 This Gold Coast-based not-for-profit provides safe emergency accommodation for women and children escaping family violence.

-Southport Sharks has been named a finalist for Gold Coast’s Best Sporting Club at the 57th Gold Coast Sports Awards
+Southport Sharks has been named the 2025 Gold Coast Club of the Year at the 57th Gold Coast Sports Awards, proudly presented by Triple M.

 A well-deserved honour for a true community leader!
 Southport Sharks proudly congratulates Club Patron Paul Stevens on being awarded the Medal of the Order of Australia for his incredible contributions to the Gold Coast.